smissingham/missingham.net/content/About Me/Tenets.md

 > Resources must be publicly available and openly permissive.
 >
 > I want all of my material to be accessible to anybody, regardless of their background or their finances.
-> While I welcome and appreciated financial support, I will always endeavour to release my own content and creations with open permissive license.
+> While I welcome and appreciate financial support, I will always endeavour to release my own content and creations with open permissive license.
 >
 > If content is locked behind pay walls, then newcomers to the industry with limited finances cannot grow like I have been able to.